What small, everyday practices help organizations walk the racial equity talk?

 LaToya:

-Racial equity is not an add-on.
-It is the work.
+Racial equity is not an add-on; it is the work.

 Too often, organizations lean on potlucks, diversity days, or glossy statements as proof of progress.
 But equity doesn’t live there.